adtu/FinalProject/CodeBook.md

 - Average is calculated by 'Subject' by 'Activity' by feature

-- 30 'Subject', 6 'Activity' (per 'Subject'), 66 features (only means and standard deviations), and feature averages are stored in the final 180 x 68 tidy dataset ''finalData'
+- 30 'Subject', 6 'Activity' (per 'Subject'), 66 features (only means and standard deviations) and their associated averages are stored in the final 180 x 68 tidy dataset ''finalData'

-- 68 Columns in finalData:
+- 68 columns in finalData:

 subject
 activity